domain-modelling/recycle-ts/readme.md

 # Codespaces

-Wait until the Codespace is completely started.
+1. Wait until the Codespace is completely started.
+1. Run `npm start` in the terminal.
-Then go into the `PORTS` tab in the bottom half of your screen.
+1. Go into the `PORTS` tab in the bottom half of your screen.
 Change the visibility of the public api port from Private to Visible
 (Right click -> Port Visibility -> Public).
-Now you can copy the Local Address and use that in the workshop.
+1. Now you can copy the Local Address and use that in the workshop.

 # Getting started
 ## Installing dependencies